 Dr. Schawaroch focuses her studies on the evolutionary history of fruit flies in the family Drosophilae.
 Prior to her arrival at Baruch, she was a co-principal investigator on a National Science Foundation funded research project conducted at the American Museum of Natural History.
 Her research employs both molecular and morphological techniques to identify species and determine relationships among varying fruit fly species.
 Dr. Schawaroch has guided numerous undergraduate students conducting independent research projects including a Salk Award recipient.
 In addition, Dr. Schawaroch serves as an instructor for Survey of the Living World, Principles of Genetics, and Biological Applications of Physics.

 Mr. So has a bachelor's degree, with honors, in Political Science from the University of Chicago, and received his MBA in Entrepreneurship from the Zicklin School of Business at Baruch College.
 He spent over eight years with the Department of Defense as a DoD intelligence officer, contractor and a combat veteran for the U.S. Army.
-He grew in his father’s restaurants and understands multiple facets of the hospitality and service industry.
+He grew up in his father’s restaurants and understands multiple facets of the hospitality and service industry.

 Andrea Sorkin holds a Bachelor’s degree in Speech Communication from Syracuse University and a Master of Arts in Media Studies from The New School for Social Research.
 During her tenure at The New School, Sorkin was diagnosed with a systemic autoimmune illness.
 This compelled her to produce her documentary film, Priority Seating, the first film to examine autoimmune disorders as a whole.
 In particular, the film exposes the disproportionate impact of autoimmune illness in the female community.
 Sorkin followed this up by enrolling in the MPA/Healthcare Policy at Baruch where she is now well on her way to gaining the credentials she needs to officially advocate for patients.
 During her second week of class in the program, Sorkin was encouraged to enter a concept into the Merrill Lynch citywide entrepreneurship competition.
 Nine months later, she led a team to win the first place in the social venture track of the competition and a $30,000 cash prize to start her business, Pi Gluten Free.